Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- Include your degree or certifications and the institutions you went to
+- In the list, include your degrees or certifications and the schools you attended

 Skills: